Lyme Science Blog

 In fact, “Many ‘all in your head’ conditions may be related to the microbiome and the immune system,” he argues.

-Meanwhile, patients with complex, poorly understood illnesses, such as Lyme disease, chronic fatigue syndrome, fibromyalgia, irritable bowel syndrome, and chronic pain syndrome may be diagnosed with bodily distress disorder or bodily distress syndrome.
-These diagnoses, writes Bransfield, have not been scientifically validated.
+Patients with complex, poorly understood illnesses such as Lyme disease, chronic fatigue syndrome, fibromyalgia, irritable bowel syndrome, and chronic pain syndrome may be diagnosed with bodily distress disorder or bodily distress syndrome.
+According to Bransfield, these diagnoses have not been scientifically validated.

 “In the definition of bodily distress syndrome, there is a group of conditions that have little in common other than being distressing to deal with by some physicians,” he writes.

-According to Bransfield, bodily distress disorder involves “bodily symptoms that the individual finds distressing and to which excessive attention is directed … and is not alleviated by appropriate clinical examination or investigations and appropriate reassurance.”
+According to Bransfield, bodily distress disorder involves bodily symptoms that the individual finds distressing and to which excessive attention is directed and which are not alleviated by appropriate clinical examination, investigations, or reassurance.

 References:

-- Bransfield RC, Friedman KJ, Differentiating Psychosomatic, Somatopsychic, Multisystem Illnesses and Medical Uncertainty.
-Healthcare 2019, 7(4), 114.
+1. Bransfield RC, Friedman KJ.
+Differentiating Psychosomatic, Somatopsychic, Multisystem Illnesses and Medical Uncertainty.
+Healthcare.
+2019.

 I had an embedded tick bite in 2013.
 I was not diagnosed with Lyme at the time because I had no rash or symptoms right after the tick bite.
 I was an avid hiker and mountain climber as well as a classical guitarist before I became ill.
 Unfortunately, I went through the denial of my illness by some doctors, family and friends.
 In response, I felt guilty about being sick.
 Sometimes I would spend months denying my illness and remaining sick.
 I’d get nervous telling people about it, anticipating they would be negative toward me.
 I tried to imagine the illness would just go away.
 Instead, my neurological symptoms got worse.